Mason Stajduhar: Season-ending injury

 On June 28, 2024, in a match against New York City FC, Stajduhar broke his right tibia and fibula while challenging for the ball when he collided with NYCFC player Malachi Jones, who also suffered a broken tibia and fibula.
 The NYCFC attack in which the players were injured began when Jones received the ball when he was in an offside position before running towards goal with the ball, prompting Stajduhar to slide out of the penalty box to try and intercept him, and both players broke their right legs when they collided.
 Orlando City teammate Dagur Dan Þórhallsson described how he heard a clicking sound when the players collided and then how he saw "his leg was just dangling" before going to the stands and closing his eyes.
 Stajduhar was replaced by Javier Otero, marking the goalkeeper's MLS debut, and required hospitalization.
 Following the match Orlando City head coach Óscar Pareja criticized the current offsides rule saying that "they need to get better at this ruling" when the "offside is very obvious" in order to avoid unnecessary injuries like Stajduhar's.
 Stajduhar's injuries resulted in him undergoing surgery and him being placed on the season-ending injury list.

 Real Salt Lake

 On January 15, 2025, Stajduhar was traded to Real Salt Lake in exchange for $50,000 in General Allocation Money (GAM) and Real Salt Lake's natural second-round draft pick in the 2026 MLS SuperDraft and up to $150,000 in further GAM if certain performance-based metrics were met.
 On June 11, Stajduhar started and played a full match for Real Salt Lake's reserve affiliate Real Monarchs in a 2–1 victory over Tacoma Defiance.
 After the conclusion of the 2025 season, Stajduhar had his contract extended.

+On May 12, 2026, Stajduhar joined USL Championship club Las Vegas Lights on loan for the remainder of Las Vegas' 2026 season.
+However, Stajduhar was recalled by Real Salt Lake later that year on July 2.
+Stajduhar made his Real Salt Lake debut against his former club, Orlando City, on August 22 as part of a heavily rotated lineup.
+Real Salt Lake lost 2–1 as Orlando City came from behind, with Stajduhar only making one save during the match.